F1 25: Plot

 In the season, Konnersport Butler Global Racing Team is bought by their key sponsor, Butler Global, along with their owner, Davidoff Butler, after Andreo Konner, the team owner, sold it to the company.
 Konnersport is run by Casper Akkerman, team principal and retired driver, and Devon Butler, team liaison and former driver.
-After pre-season testing in Bahrain, drivers Callie Mayer and Aiden Jackson are tasked to beat Red Bull Racing for the championship.
+After pre-season testing in Bahrain, drivers Callie Mayer and Aiden Jackson aim to beat Red Bull Racing for the championship.
 During the Emilia Romagna Grand Prix, Max Verstappen pushes Aiden or Callie off track before both drivers manage to recover to finish in 3rd position.
 One month later, at the Austrian Grand Prix, Aiden and Callie both finish on the podium.

 Right after taking the top of the Constructors in the Belgian Grand Prix, Devon learns from Evelyn Mayer, Callie and Devon’s mother, that Davidoff has died from an illness, prompting Callie to comfort him.
 Despite being indifferent about her turbulent relationship with Davidoff, Callie loses control of her car with both George Russell and Nico Hülkenberg also crashing out of the Dutch Grand Prix, triggering a red flag.
 As a result, Konnersport falls to second in the Constructors' Championship.
 Devon then learns that before he died, Davidoff left all assets of his company, Butler Global, to him, including Konnersport.

 With Konnersport now under Devon's leadership and Callie's concern raising over the next few races, Devon dismisses Casper as team principal after the São Paulo Grand Prix, with Andreo returning to his position temporarily from the Qatar Grand Prix.
 Meanwhile, Casper has not spoken to Devon, refusing many of his calls and therefore announcing his permanent retirement to the media.